axismaps/axis-jekyll/_posts/2018-12-31-go-with-the-flow.md

 ## Attempting hachures... again

-As always, I began with an attempt to draw [hachures](https://en.wikipedia.org/wiki/Hachure_map).
+As always, I began with an attempt to draw [hachures](https://en.wikipedia.org/wiki/Hachure_map), a somewhat archaic terrain-shading technique of short, uniformly dense lines running in the direction of slope.
 Earlier attempts had drawn strokes in a regular grid or from random points, but now thanks to d3-contour I had a proper starting point.
 Randomly placed strokes running donwhill create a *hachure-esque* look, but real hachures are arranged in rows along regular contour intervals.

 ![](/media/posts/2018/12/pseudo-hachures.jpg)
 *Pseudo-hachures, relatively short strokes drawn from random points.
 Here, masking around each line helps preserve an appearance of overall uniform density.*